 Some of these recurring trends can be attributed to lower paychecks, demanding work schedules involving longer working hours, inflexible work timings, inability to work remotely, working over the weekends, etc. Job insecurity, constraints to career advancement and hostile behavior of co-workers are other extremely common triggers for mounting workplace stress levels.
 Work culture is a term that has become a tad overused as well as misused.
 For, snazzy office places with recreation centers can contribute to the sense of ‘shared culture’ but not replace it if employees are otherwise disengaged in their work and have no clarity in terms of what it means to work in the company.

-Here are a few tactical, easy and calming steps that we feel you can undertake to shun away stress.
+Here are a few tactical and easy relaxation techniques that we feel you can undertake to shun away stress.
 So, ease yourself into a bean bag and have a look:

 Prioritize your tasks: Randy Pausch, the celebrated author and professor of The Last Lecture states that time and money are equatable and that we should quickly figure out the few tasks on our to-do list that generate maximum returns.
 Another step to note is that you should aim to complete the most complex and critical- impact tasks first as you start your day so that you can approach the simpler assignments with a calm mindset without the looming pressure of deadlines.
 Also, if you are required to fulfill shared goals, then you need to acknowledge that there would be few skills and tasks that you are better off delegating.
 You need to reach out to individuals that you feel have a stronger expertise in certain areas than you do.
 Micro-managing everything yourself is at times not the most effective route and not a lot of fun either.